 The Ultimate K-Beauty Routine for Oily Skin

-This K-beauty routine oily skin guide is built on data from Seoul Sister's intelligence platform analyzing 5,800+ products and ingredient effectiveness ratings from our learning engine.
-Translation?
-These aren't just popular products — they're proven performers.
+This K-beauty routine oily skin guide is built on data from Seoul Sister's product database of 5,800+ products and ingredient effectiveness ratings.
+These aren't just popular products; they're proven performers.
+If you want to check the data behind any ingredient mentioned here, Seoul Sister's Ingredient Encyclopedia has safety ratings, comedogenic scores, and effectiveness breakdowns for 8,200+ ingredients.

 Understanding Oily Skin the Korean Way